-These are a very important form of communication and are sent out on a regular basis (usually on a Friday once a fortnight) to inform parents/caregivers and the community of developments, events, and issues within the school and the wider community.
+These are a very important form of communication and are sent out on as (twice a term) to inform parents/caregivers and the community of developments, events, and issues within the school and the wider community.

 We welcome any community notices which you may wish to have published, although space priority is given to school news.
 Please notify the school if you know of anyone in the community who wishes to be on the receiving list.
 Newsletters will be available on our school blog or can be sent electronically on request.

 The school office is not staffed, however we do have an answer phone outside of these hours which is checked regularly by staff.
 If you need to contact the school urgently or wish to text absences, please use the school cellphone number: 020 4144504

 To prevent disruption to class teaching it would be helpful if phone contact is made to the teachers during the following times:

 A message can be left at the school office anytime.
 Emails are a reliable form of communication.
 The office can be reached at firstname.lastname@example.org.

 The school likes to encourage parents to participate in the life of the school.
 You may be interested in:

 Providing art materials for school, i.e. cardboard, wool, lino, carpet